George Weston is a leading food processing and distribution company in Canada. The company also has an interest in the real estate business.

 Revenue Growth & Market Exposure

-George Weston is also investing aggressively in technology to ward off online competition.
-Weston Foods is undergoing a major transformation embracing a leaner organization structure and is on its way to becoming North America’s premier bakery focusing on brand development, low operating costs, and maintaining a broad customer base while Loblaw is concentrating on food retailing with the objective of providing Canadian consumers the best one-stop shopping experience for everyday household needs.
-George Weston seeks long-term, stable growth in its business through continuous capital investment.
-As a result of the company’s decade long investment in systems and infrastructure, its e-commerce business has also picked momentum.
+George Weston is investing aggressively in technology to ward off online competition.
+It seeks long-term, stable growth in its business through continuous capital investment.
+As a result of the company’s decade-long investment in systems and infrastructure, its e-commerce business has also picked momentum.

 George Weston is a Canadian Dividend Aristocrat with a long-standing history of paying dividends.
 The company has also been growing its dividend and has registered a dividend growth rate of 6% CAGR over the last three years.
-George Weston last increased its dividends by 1.9% and currently has a dividend yield of 2.2% and a very low dividend payout ratio of 25%.
+George Weston last increased its dividends by 5.7% annually, and currently has a dividend yield of more than 2% and a low dividend payout ratio of 36%.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|

-A consumer-defensive business model, strong cash flows, and growing dividends make Geroge Weston a good choice for long term investors.
-As a leading food retailing company in Canada, George Weston should benefit from its well-recognized brands, large presence, and ongoing investments.
-The company should continue its dividend growth streak in the future on the back of a regular stream of cash flow from a consumer defensive business and ongoing investments.
+A consumer-defensive business model, strong cash flows, and growing dividends make Geroge Weston a good choice for long-term investors.
+The company should benefit from long-term opportunities across its three complementary businesses in retail, real estate, and consumer goods.
+It has a sound track record of stability and maintaining a long-term outlook.
+George Weston should continue its dividend growth streak in the future on the back of a regular stream of cash flow from consumer defensive businesses and ongoing investments.